 (If you would like to post a comment about anything in this page, go to the Club Talk Room of the Members' Area)

-Independent researchers in previous centuries to our own evidently saw ancient records in which the heads of Wood families holding lands in Aberdeenshire, Kincardineshire and Angus were described at various times as hereditary Chief of the Name.
-The earliest mentions of the name in Scottish annals date back to Wilhelmus (Wm.) de Bosco (bosco = a Latinised form for wood), Chancellor to Kings William the Lion and Alexander II who ruled between the years 1165 and 1249 when the influence of powerful Normans in Scotland was at its height.
-William was associated with Inverness-shire in the Highlands, and it was a *Sir Andrew de Bosco who was laird of Redcastle close by on the Black Isle, whose wife possessed Kilravock on the River Nairn.
-Their first daughter married Hugo (Hugh) de Ros, who acquired Kilravock Castle through her in 1293 (probably in dowry), and it has been the seat - rebuilt from 1460 - of the Chiefs of Clan Rose ever since.
-In 1295 a William Wod (Sir Andrew's heir and Hugo's brother-in-law?) was witness to an Inquest at nearby Cawdor into the extent of the Kilravock estates.
-In later times there lived a significant William de Bosco, Thane of Colpney (aka Overblairton, Belhelvie where Donald Trump has installed his golf course) near Aberdeen, from whose third son, Walter, derived the name Walterson which, we are assured, evolved into the short form 'Watson'.
+A number of other men also named de Bosco were occupied in the service of the king during and after William the Chancellor's time.
+By the second half of the century, it was a §Sir Andrew de Bosco who was laird of Redcastle on the Black Isle in the Highlands near Inverness.
+His wife Elizabeth de Bisset possessed Kilravock on the River Nairn.
+Their only daughter Mary married Hugo (Hugh) de Ros, who acquired Kilravock Castle through her in 1293 (probably in dowry), and it has been the seat - rebuilt from 1460 - of the Chiefs of Clan Rose ever since.
+On the 10th of August 1295, William de Wod, Sir Andrew's younger son, was witness to an Inquest at nearby Cawdor into the extent of the Kilravock estates.
+[The same document gets a mention in the piece reproduced below entitled The Thanes.]
+In later times there lived a significant William de Bosco, Thane of Colpney (aka Overblairton, Belhelvie that encompassed the lands where Donald Trump has installed his golf course) near Aberdeen, from whose third son, Walter, derived the name Walterson ('Walter his son') which, we are apocryphally assured, evolved into the contracted form 'Watson'.

 Redcastle, Black Isle

-(It is worthy of note that a number of members of this Society reside in, or have their origins in the Wood homelands referred to here.)
+[It is worthy of note that a number of members of this Society reside in, or have their origins in the Wood homelands referred to here.]

 * * * *